The Bold Elegance of Black Countertops: 15 Luxury Kitchen Designs for 2026

 9. Modern Farmhouse Sophistication

-You can elevate the cozy farmhouse look by swapping traditional white marble for honed soapstone or charcoal-black quartz.
-Paired with a classic apron-front sink and white shiplap walls, the black countertops add a layer of unexpected sophistication to the "lived-in" farmhouse aesthetic.
+You can elevate the cozy farmhouse look by swapping the traditional (and high-maintenance) white Carrara marble for honed Soapstone or charcoal-black quartz.

 10. The Nuance of Light Gray and Black